-1.1.
-Research Senate Ethics Committees
+2.3.
+Research Ethics Committees

-The University Senate Research Ethics Committee (USREC) will operate as an oversight committee to the RECs and is a committee of SENATE; this will allow sufficient independence RECs.
+The University Oversight Research Ethics Committee (UREC) will operate as an oversight committee to the RECs and is a committee of SENATE; this will allow sufficient independence RECs.

-To facilitate the effective functioning of RECs, Three REC committees are endorsed namely, Research Ethics Social Sciences Committee; Human and Clinical Trails Research Ethics committee; Animal, Environmental and Biosafety Research Ethics Committee.
+Three independent Research Ethics Committees (RECs) namely, Research Ethics Social Sciences Committee; Human and Clinical Trails Research Ethics committee; Animal, Environmental and Biosafety Research Ethics Committee which are aligned with the Department of Health (NHREC) guidelines and are responsible for effecting ethics approval of research proposals.